Skip to menu Skip to content Skip to footer

 Prior to the pandemic, Caitlin enjoyed working to contracts, which gave her the flexibility to travel the world.

-“My master’s degree facilitated a visa for me to work in the US, which was an incredible experience and where my events career really took off,” she says.
+“My master’s degree facilitated a visa for me to work in the US, which was an incredible experience and where my events career took off,” she says.

 “Working the New Year’s Eve ball drop in Times Square, New York, was a lifelong dream of mine.
 Without my degree, I don’t think I would have been able to do that.”